Underrepresented in Tech Media Kit

 - Each episode comes with full transcripts of the conversation.

 - Structured to provide content for both underrepresented people and allies.

 - 93 episodes and 8,514 downloads (as of May 2023)

 Michelle Frechette is the Director of Community Engagement for StellarWP at Liquid Web.
 In addition to her work at StellarWP, Michelle is the Podcast Barista at WPCoffeeTalk.com, cofounder of underrepresentedintech.com, creator of wpcareerpages.com, the president of the board for BigOrangeHeart.org, Director of Community Relations and contributor at PostStatus.com, author, business coach, and a frequent organizer and speaker at WordPress events.
 Michelle lives outside of Rochester, NY where she’s an avid nature photographer.

-Allie is a 29 year old, Austin-based, self-taught WordPress evangelist.
+Allie is an Austin-based, self-taught WordPress evangelist.

 She went from self-teaching basic code and website design in 2014, to her first agency job using WordPress in 2015, to running Pixel Glow Web Design from 2016-2019.
 She currently owns Beedia Productions, providing editing, voice over, and production services to companies like Kinsta, WP 101 and LinkedIn Learning.